vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 ---

 As a JavaScript application starts to grow, having type hints and type checking helps immensely with code self-documentation and with refactoring.
-This is not different for Vue.js applications, so if your app is growing and you are seeing a lot of `Cannot read property 'x' of undefined` in your error logs, you probably should consider giving TypeScript a go.
+This is not different for Vue.js applications, so if your app is growing and you are seeing a lot of `Cannot read property 'x' of undefined` in your error logs, you probably should consider giving TypeScript a shot.

-In the past I have been skeptical about TypeScript benefits, but after adopting in in a fairly large Vue.js codebase, I'm not looking back and will definitely use it even for small/mid apps.
+In the past, I have been skeptical about TypeScript benefits, but after adopting in in a fairly large Vue.js codebase, I'm not looking back and will definitely use it even for small/mid apps.

-One of the misconceptions I've seen when it comes to adopting TypeScript is that it means you should use an Object Oriented way of building your app, using classes all around to model your data.
-That is obviously an option, but it is definitely not mandatory and, in my opinion, it is not the best way to go.
-In this article we will explore using `interfaces` instead of `classes` as a lean way of adding types to your data.
+One of the misconceptions I've seen when it comes to adopting TypeScript is that it means you should use an Object-Oriented way of building your app, using classes all around to model your data.
+That is obviously an option, but it is definitely not mandatory, and, in my opinion, it is not the best way to go.
+In this article, we will explore using `interfaces` instead of `classes` as a lean way of adding types to your data.
 This will make TypeScript easier to adopt and maintain.

 In a future article, I'll discuss modularizing the application logic, by having a functional core for the application, which will heavily use the TypeScript basis we will lay in this article.